North Korean involvement in the Russo-Ukrainian war (2022–present): Kursk campaign

+Alleged deployment into Ukraine

+In November 2025, Ukrainian media, citing pro-war Russian bloggers and telegram channels, stated that North Korean soldiers had allegedly arrived in Ukraine's Zaporizhzhia region and may be preparing to fight near the town of Huliaipole.
+However, Ukrainian officials and Western intelligence agencies have not confirmed the presence of North Korean troops in Ukraine itself.
+On 4 February 2026, Ukrainian military intelligence reported the presence of North Korean troops in the border regions from Kursk, targeting border communities.

 North Korean labor

-The BBC reported that, in 2024, more than 10,000 North Korean workers were sent to work in "slave-like conditions" in Russian construction and other sectors, "in violation of the UN sanctions banning the use of North Korean labour."
+The BBC reported that, in 2024, more than 10,000 North Korean workers were sent to work in "slave-like conditions" in Russian construction and other sectors, "in violation of the UN sanctions banning the use of North Korean labour".
 A South Korean intelligence official told the BBC that as many as 50,000 workers were to be deployed in 2025.
 The Modern War Institute at West Point stated that 30,000 North Korean laborers were deployed to support the frontlines as of August 2025.

 International reactions

 Ukraine

-Ukrainian president Volodymyr Zelenskyy stated that North Korea is indeed planning to send soldiers to Ukraine to fight alongside the Russian army.
-He criticized the lack of decisive action by Western allies as a motivation for Russian President Vladimir Putin to continue his “terrorist” actions in the conflict.
+Ukrainian president Volodymyr Zelenskyy has criticized the lack of decisive action by Western allies as a motivating factor for Russian President Vladimir Putin to continue his “terrorist” actions in the conflict, including the deployment of North Korean troops.
 Zelenskyy stated that North Korea had previously supported Russia in the war against Ukraine.
 He referred to US intelligence reports that North Korea had supplied Russia with three million artillery shells and missiles.
 Zelenskyy further stated that Russian president Vladimir Putin was avoiding large-scale mobilization in Russia because it could jeopardize his domestic political support.
 Instead, according to Zelenskyy, Putin sees North Korea as a strategic alternative.
 The North Korean leadership, in turn, sees this as an opportunity to give their soldiers combat experience in modern warfare.
 He also stated that Russia intends to use North Korean labor to address the shortage of labor not only in construction but also in military factories.
 Ukraine's representative to the UN, Serhiy Kyslytsia, warned the Security Council that the involvement of North Korean troops in Russia's war against Ukraine poses a serious threat to Europe and the Korean Peninsula.